elishkaflint/deck-of-cards/README.md

 I chose to create some constants in my code to hold the perfect sequence, number of players and number of cards per hand (see Constants folder).
 This approach means that any of these values can be altered without breaking the test suite.

 ## WHAT I WOULD DO NEXT
+1. Add Jasmine command line report runner and Istanbul coverage checker (requires re-working of files to export modules)
-1. Improve the shuffle algorithm
+2. Improve the shuffle algorithm
-2. Extract a class to handle each player's cards thereby reducing the responsibility in the game class
+3. Extract a class to handle each player's cards thereby reducing the responsibility in the game class
-3. Spike the code in PHP (having done a number of PHP tutorials earlier in the week, it's a real shame that I wasn't able to do this in time)
+4. Spike the code in PHP (having done a number of PHP tutorials earlier in the week, it's a real shame that I wasn't able to do this in time)

 ## USERS STORIES
 ```